 To drive traffic to its stores and websites Chico's relies on national print and broadcast campaigns, email and direct marketing, social media (Facebook and Twitter) and other outreach programs.
 It also utilizes loyalty programs to retain customers.
-The company spent more than $153 million on advertising and promotions in fiscal 2015 (ended January), up from $152 million the prior year.
+The company spent around $160 million on advertising and promotions in fiscal 2016 (ended January), up from $153 million the prior year.

 Chico's was founded in 1983 by ex-chairman Marvin Gralnick and wife Helene.